Skip to content

 Nose-to-tail eating is essential

 Are you still eating only muscle meats?
 If so, you are missing out on many essential and beneficial nutrients and bioactive compounds!
-Organ meats is where the nature’s treasure trove is when it comes to high density nutrition.
+Organ meats is where the nature’s treasure trove is when it comes to high-density nutrition.
 Our ancestors were not picky at all when a hunt was successful.
 The entire animal was consumed … from nose-to-tail!
-This included the organs, though chewy bits, skin, bones and fat.
+This included the organs, tough chewy bits, skin, bones and fat.
 Not only for land-based animals but fish as well.
 Include these parts and you will notice the difference!

 What is the difference between a paleo diet and a conventional diet?

-A paleo diet emphasizes nutrient-dense whole fresh foods and encourages avoidance of highly processed foods with added table salt, sugar, and unhealthy fats.
+Paleo diets emphasise nutrient-dense whole fresh foods and encourages avoidance of highly processed foods with added table salt, sugar, and unhealthy fats.
 It also excludes whole grains, standard dairy and legumes.
 Conventional diets typically include a broader range of foods, including grains, dairy, and legumes.
 Usually, it involves a higher intake of processed foods with added table salt, sugar, and unhealthy fats.

-What is the difference between a paleo diet and a traditional (Weston A Price style) diet?
+What is the difference between a paleo diet and a traditional (Weston A. Price style) diet?